Quincy Kroc Center Policies

-The following are strictly prohibited on the Kroc Center campus:
+The following are strictly prohibited on The RJKCCC campus:

-• Possessing a firearm or other type of weapon
+• Possessing a firearm, knife (other than a pocket knife with blade less than 3 inches long) or other type of dangerous weapon

-• Solicitation of funds (unless approved by the Kroc Center)
+• Solicitation of funds or services (unless prior approval is provided by the RJKCCC)

-• Using or storing bicycles, skates and skateboards inside the Kroc Center
+• Using or storing bicycles, scooters, skates, rollerblades, and skateboards inside The RJKCCC

 • Taking pictures or video of guests without permission

-• Conducting programs or services without prior approval that are similar or in conflict with services, programs or events sponsored by the Kroc Center, including personal training and private swim lessons
+• Conducting programs or services without prior approval that are similar or in conflict with services, programs, or events sponsored by The RJKCCC, including personal training and private swim lessons

 • Full payment is expected at the time of enrollment.